Los Alamos Chess (1956)

 Los Alamos chess is significant because it was the first chess game played by a computer program, marking a milestone in the history of computer chess.
 The game’s popularity has grown over the years, and it continues to be played and studied by chess enthusiasts and computer scientists alike.

-Game Components of Los Alamos chess
+Game Components of Los Alamos Chess

-– No pawn double-step move or en passant capture
+– No pawn double-step moves

 – No castling

-Game Setup of Los Alamos chess
+How To Setup Los Alamos Chess

 We are supported by our audience.
 When you purchase through links on our site, we may earn an affiliate commission, at no extra cost for you.
-Learn more
+Learn more.